Functional Alcoholism: Spot the Signs

 People who believe they are experiencing functional alcoholism or know a functioning alcoholic should seek professional help.
-Our residential programme for alcohol addiction starts with a thorough assessment of the patient’s medical history, their substance use and in depth diagnosis.
+Our residential programme for alcohol addiction starts with a thorough assessment of the patient’s medical history, substance use and in-depth diagnosis.

 This is followed by an individualised treatment plan devised by the multidisciplinary team of professionals involved in the patient’s care and tailored to the patient’s personal needs and diagnosis.

 Patients will undergo a gradual, medically monitored detoxification.
 As soon as the patient is stabilised on their detox regime, they take part in the treatment community, attending all the therapy groups, activities and educational lectures of our inpatient programme.

 Relationships with functional alcoholics are fraught with difficulties.
 Is your husband, wife, partner, colleague or other close relative abusing alcohol while maintaining appearances to the outside world?
 Does this person have a relationship with you or a relationship with alcohol?

 Family members can help individuals struggling with alcoholism by compassionately supporting them in professional, clinical treatment programs.
 There are many education and support resources available for family members of alcoholics, including local mental health professionals and trusted medical professionals such as SFAD (Scottish Families Affected by Alcohol & Drugs) and Drinkaware, among others.

 One concern we sometimes hear from people is how they will fund their rehab treatment.
 The cost of rehab varies depending on what kind of accommodation you choose.
 You can pay for treatment at Castle Craig privately, or through medical insurance, and some people receive funding through the NHS.